imanabu/OrientDbSQLExamples/README.md

 * Users can rate movies and they also have occupations
 * Movies can be rated by the users and they have genres
+* Note that **rated** has one property named `rating` which is a number of 0 to 5.
+This value is not on the Vertex, but it is on the Edge.

 ## The Query Collection